ullamonster/Cardano-NFT-Minting-Scripts/README.md

  12. Move the generated tx_nft.signed file back to your hot environment (unless already there if only using a single hot node)
  13. Run the mintSendTX.sh script with the tx_nft.signed file in the same directory
  14. Copy your policy.script, policy.id, and nftmeta.json into a directory for archiving for the given NFT, then you can reuse these as templates for future mintings and edit at will from the node directory & cold environment

+## Important Notes

+Remove comments from bash files or they'll fail